ouafcode/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - TASK11: Write a function that computes a to the power of b and return the value.

 - Task12: Write a function that prints the numbers from 1 to 100 separated by a space.

+- TASK13: Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.